Copyright © 2006, 2019 Philadelphia Church of God

 Mystery of the Ages is the product of that understanding.
 Mr. Armstrong did not underestimate the importance of this last work, for it contained vital keys to understanding the plan of God as revealed in the Bible.
 Mystery of the Ages in a very real sense was a last will and testament, to be passed on to those who would value it.
 As we come to the last installment of this remarkable book, we gratefully acknowledge our indebtedness to Herbert W. Armstrong, and his dogged search for the truth.
 He freely shared his understanding with us, and we have been privileged to make it available to you.
 He loved and respected his readers and, in a figurative sense, he remembered you in his will.20

 A year and a half later, Mr. Tkach retired the book from circulation permanently and trashed 120,000 copies left in storage.
-But not for the Philadelphia Church of God, today Mr. Armstrong’s last will and testament would be all but obsolete.
+If not for the Philadelphia Church of God, today Mr. Armstrong’s last will and testament would be all but obsolete.

 When Mr. Armstrong handed out new copies of his book to the sophomore class on September 9, 1985, he nearly shed a tear as he asked, “Will you forgive me if I get a little bit of a thrill that this book is done—that this book is out now?
 Today is a pretty big day in my life, when I can hand copies of this book out to each of you.”21

 Our “big day” came 11 years later, on December 20, 1996, when we received our first copy of Mystery of the Ages—reprinted for the first time by the Philadelphia Church of God.
 For about a year, my father had seriously considered the move.
 He had discussed the subject with a few of us ministers at pcg headquarters in Edmond.